ropensci/comtradr/cran-comments.md

 ## Patch for policy violation

-* this is a patch to fix a bug that was introduced when fixing the bug about tidy cols.
-Now tidy cols are returned again.
+* this is a patch to fix a small bug in one returned parameter and a new column being returned for one reference table
-* testing for this error was introduced in the test environment to avoid this in the future.

 ## Test environments